Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity

 We see that all these components of the tensor $H$ are linear or quadratic in tetrad perturbations $h^{0}{}_{i}$, except for the first term in $H_{00}{}^{[mn][il]}$.
-Since the components of $H_{C0}{}^{[mn][il]}$ are multiplied by the torsion tensor, the only background contributions that would play a role would be the term $H_{00}{}^{[mn][il]}$.
-Now, for deriving the linearised evolution equation for $\pi_{a}{}^{i}$ in Eq.\eqref{pidotsimpl4} (with only spatial $a$), we notice that the only terms that contribute at the first order are
+Since the components of $H_{C0}{}^{[mn][il]}$ are multiplied by the torsion tensor, the only background contributions that plays a role is the term $H_{00}{}^{[mn][il]}$.
+Therefore, we write